hanxiaomax/Learncpp_CN/docs/11-12-Dynamically-allocating-arrays.md

 Dynamic arrays are almost identical to fixed arrays

-In lesson [11.8 -- Pointers and arrays](https://www.learncpp.com/cpp-tutorial/pointers-and-arrays/), you learned that a fixed array holds the memory address of the first array element.
+In lesson [[11-8-Pointers-and-arrays|11.8 - 指针和数组]], you learned that a fixed array holds the memory address of the first array element.
 You also learned that a fixed array can decay into a pointer that points to the first element of the array.
 In this decayed form, the length of the fixed array is not available (and therefore neither is the size of the array via sizeof()), but otherwise there is little difference.

 A dynamic array starts its life as a pointer that points to the first element of the array.
 Consequently, it has the same limitations in that it doesn’t know its length or size.
 A dynamic array functions identically to a decayed fixed array, with the exception that the programmer is responsible for deallocating the dynamic array via the delete[] keyword.

-Initializing dynamically allocated arrays
+## Initializing dynamically allocated arrays

 If you want to initialize a dynamically allocated array to 0, the syntax is quite simple: